alphafoobar/bitfinex-ws-gateway-js/README.md

-# bitfinex-ws-gateway-c
+# bitfinex-ws-gateway-js

-A bitfinex gateway in C
+A bitfinex gateway in JS> Based on the Bitfinex order book [checksum example](https://blog.bitfinex.com/api/bitfinex-api-order-books-checksums/)